pjakubczyk/robospock-sample/getstarted/readme.md

 Once Google has release official plugin for Gradle few projects (including mine) were developed to bind Robolectric and Java plugin.

-Since it's quick complex task which requires a lot of edge cases and Android plugin compatibility I decided to write bunch of code which allways work.
+Since it's quick complex task which requires a lot of edge cases and Android plugin compatibility, I decided to drop that idea and write an always-working template project, which you may check out.

 Project contains 2 modules - one for production Application and one for unit tests.
 This partition is necessary because Android plugin doesn't depend on Java plugin which leads to compilation errors.

 This solution works only for running unit test from CLI.